scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

                                      // than the right hand side expression's type Any
 ```

-For the migration purposes, the above change will only take effect in Dotty 3.1.
-You can use it in Dotty 3 with the `-strict` flag.
+For the migration purposes, the above change will only take effect in Scala 3.1.
+You can use it in Scala 3 with the `-strict` flag.

 For more information, see the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/pattern-bindings.html).